Dmitri Hvorostovsky: Personal life

-In 1989, Hvorostovsky married a ballerina, Svetlana.
-He adopted her daughter Maria, and they had two children, Daniel and Alexandra.
-They split up in 1999.
-His second wife was the Swiss soprano Florence Illi of French and Italian descent.
+In 1989, Hvorostovsky married a ballerina, Svetlana, born in 1959.
+He adopted her daughter Maria (Mascha), and they had two children, Daniel and Alexandra.
+He and Svetlana divorced in 2001, the year in which he married his second wife, the Swiss soprano Florence Illi of French and Italian descent.
 They had two children, Nina and Maxim.
+His first wife, Svetlana Hvorostovsky, contracted meningitis and died in 2015 at the age of 56.

 In June 2015, Hvorostovsky announced that he had been diagnosed with a brain tumour and cancelled all his performances through August.
 Family representatives said that he would be treated at London's cancer hospital Royal Marsden.
 In spite of his illness, Hvorostovsky returned to the stage at the Metropolitan Opera in September as Count di Luna in Il trovatore for a run of three performances opposite Anna Netrebko.
 He received strong reviews from both critics and audiences for his performance.

 Death

 Hvorostovsky died on 22 November 2017 in London of brain cancer.

 Recordings

 Hvorostovsky made many CD recordings, first with Valery Gergiev for Philips and then with Constantine Orbelian for Delos, and a number of his performances were filmed.
 Recordings of complete operas with Dmitri Hvorostovsky, audio or audio-video, legitimately made (often for broadcast) but not necessarily legitimately released: